 In this article we will explore a short history of the ecorche as a phenomenon in art.
 First, we will shortly explain what an écorché is.
 Afterwards, we will explore the uniqueness of L'écorché combattant among other écorchés of the 18th and 19th centuries.
 This is a story of a static figure becoming a powerful demonstration of the link between muscle and motion.We are soon launching the 3D viewer on the Anatomy for Sculptors webpage!
 Along with it we are also sharing an exciting 3D model of an écorché by Jacques-Eugène Caudron called L'écorché combattant.

-Read about our discovery of a plaster figurine of Caudron's L'écorché combattant in the Museum of the History of Medicine in Riga and the process of creating its digital model in this blog article!
+Read about our discovery of a plaster figurine of Caudron's L'écorché combattant in the RSU Anatomy Museum in Riga and the process of creating its digital model in this blog article!
 It also features visualizations of all the modifications we have made to Caudron's sculpture in our digital 3D model.